EnKrypt/Botato/README.md

 * `!ping [param]` - Simple ping-pong to measure lag and response of the bot.
 The bot will pong back with `param` if given, else it simply responds with 'pong'.
 * `!ip [global | local]`- Grabs the global or local IP address of the client and returns it to the host network.
 If no parameter is given, it defaults to `global`.
-* `!update [version no.]` - Forces an update, such as if for some reason the auto-updater fails to work.
+* `!update [version no.]` - Forces a manual update.
 If no parameter is given, the latest version is fetched.
 * `!screenshot [nick]` / `!ss [nick]` - The bot identified by the `nick` given takes a screen capture of the client's screen(if GUI enabled) and uploads the image to an image host(such as imgur) and returns the url to the host network.
 * `!download url` - Fetches resource locally from the path specified in `url`.
 * `!execute path` / `!exec path` - Executes locally the file resided at the `path` if it exists.
 This is similar to running an unnamed shell command with the output suppressed.